heyhotcake/ShelfEye/replit.md

 ### System Design Choices
 - **UI/UX**: Calibration system uses paper size formats (e.g., "A4-landscape").
 Rectified preview with grid and template overlays.
 6-Page multi-sheet template system for large areas with automated slot creation.
 Dual-image calibration output: clean version for marker validation (no overlays) and labeled version for user download (with grid/labels).
 - **Technical Implementations**: Auto-start and auto-update via systemd services.
 GPIO LED light strip integration for dual-purpose lighting and visual alerts.
-Worker QR codes used for checkout tracking.
+Worker ArUco markers (IDs 51-95) for checkout tracking.
 Binary ArUco marker detection logic for slot monitoring.
 - **LED Strip Configuration**: Two WS2812B LED strips (99 total LEDs) on GPIO 18 (BCM), requiring an external 5V power supply and a 3.3V to 5V logic level shifter for data signal.
 - **Detection & Alert System**: State machine for tool presence.
 Binary detection logic based on ArUco marker visibility.
-Worker validation.
+Worker validation using ArUco markers (IDs 51-95).
 Time-based monitoring with grace periods.
 Queue-based alerts with retry logic.
 - **ArUco Marker Strategy**: Per-slot ROI (Region of Interest) scanning for optimal accuracy with up to 50 slots.
-Each slot is identified by a unique ArUco marker (IDs 1-50).
-Corner markers (IDs 96-99) are used for calibration and perspective correction.
-ArUco detection is simpler and more robust than QR codes, with built-in OpenCV support.
+ArUco ID allocation: 1-50 for tool slots, 51-95 for worker identification (max 45 workers), 96-99 for corner calibration.
+Dictionary: DICT_4X4_100.
+Each slot is identified by a unique ArUco marker with per-template-design sequential numbering (1-X for each saved design).
+Corner markers are used for calibration and perspective correction.
+Worker markers enable tool usage tracking.

 ### Camera Configuration (CRITICAL)
 - **Format**: MJPEG (Motion-JPEG) format MUST be forced on all camera captures.
 YUYV format at high resolutions throttles to 0.1fps, preventing auto-exposure convergence.
 MJPEG achieves 7-10fps at 4K and 15-60fps at 1080p.